PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 * Adding the ``orphan`` `metadata field`_ at the top of the file (not recommended in most situations).

-In the :file:`docs/` folder, the tables of contents are generally located in :file:`index.rst` in the same directory as the source files.
+In the |docs|_ directory, the tables of contents are generally located in :file:`index.rst` in the same directory as the source files.
+For example Jupyter notebooks, the tables of contents are in
-For example Jupyter notebooks, the tables of contents are in :file:`docs/examples.rst`.
+|docs/examples.rst|_.

 .. |role| replace:: :term:`role`
 .. |roles| replace:: :term:`roles <role>`